PowerShell/Community-Blog/Posts/2022/07/cheat-sheet-console-experience.md

 + Open the explorer in the current path?

 For all of that there are convenient options.
-From within the shell, "Invoke-Item" or its alias "ii" allow you to open a path in its default application:
+From within the shell, `Invoke-Item` or its alias `ii` allow you to open a path in its default application:

 ```powershell
 ii .\report.csv # Probably Excel